-- IV fluids: You may receive liquids through a tube that is placed in your vein to treat your dehydration.
-The liquids may also include electrolytes, such as potassium.
+- IV fluids are given to treat your dehydration.
+The liquids may also include electrolytes, such as potassium and sodium.

-- Other treatments: Caregivers may also treat other conditions that led to HHS.
-If you are using medicines that put you at risk for HHS, they may have to be changed or stopped.
+- Other treatments may be needed for conditions that led to HHS.
+If you are using medicines that put you at risk for HHS, they may need to be changed or stopped.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Hyperosmolar Hyperglycemic State (Inpatient Care)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.